-- Two distinct habitat types (riparian and riverine) out of the two targeted habitat types. - Resilient habitat for migratory birds. - The restoration of complex of pool/riffle/run features that will improve aquatic biodiversity. - The restoration of the Maumelle River through improved channel flow, restored natural temperature regimes, improved dissolved oxygen concentrations, and sedimentation and erosion reduction. - The restoration of Freshwater Emergent Wetlands and forested riparian areas. - The restoration of bottomland hardwood forests. - The restoration of 94.8% of the proposed restoration areas. - An incremental cost per incremental output of approximately \$24,620 and 43.5 AAHUs over Plan 6. - An approximate first cost of \$1,718,000 million.
+- Two distinct habitat types (riparian and riverine) out of the two targeted habitat types. - Resilient habitat for migratory birds. - The restoration of complex pool/riffle/run features that will improve aquatic biodiversity. - The restoration of the Maumelle River through improved channel flow, restored natural temperature regimes, improved dissolved oxygen concentrations, and sedimentation and erosion reduction. - Restored floodplain connectivity. - The restoration of Freshwater Emergent Wetlands and forested riparian areas. - The restoration of bottomland hardwood forests. - The restoration of 94.8% of the identified restoration opportunities in the study area.